 The stories she tells us about the men and women living through these disasters and catastrophe share a common trait of altruism and solidarity.
 People help each other, rescue and support injured family members but also total strangers, build up basic infrastructure such as soup kitchens and share their left belongings which fellow survivors.
 In doing so they do not rely on official structures such as police, military or firefighters but are capable to improvise and build their own adhoc structures and institutions.

 What’s most interesting about the book then is the fact that it has an explicit political agenda.
 Put in its most simple form Solnit basically states that Hobbes got it wrong and anarchists (her main example is Kropotkin but interestingly enough pragmatist founding father William James also plays a prominent role – although Solnit doesn’t consider him to be an anarchist) are right.
-If even under the circumstances of total catastrophe the thin vail of civilization doesn’t break to reveal the underlying mayhem of the state of nature then the „poor worm“ from England obviously erred.
+If even under the circumstances of total catastrophe the thin vail of civilization doesn’t break to reveal the underlying mayhem of the state of nature then the „“ from England obviously erred.

 Ok, so far this sounds just like another silly utopia made up by yet another Berkeley-educated commie?
 Well, the interesting fact is that this Berkeley-educated commie has science on her side.

 Enter EnricoQuarantelli and his colleagues from the .
 They are among the leading scholars in the field of disaster research (Quarantelli basically founded the field) and their findings support Solnit’s claims.

 For Hurricane Katrina they that contrary to the view in the media the behavior people showed was essential pro-social: